Matrix Decomposition and Applications: Properties of the SVD

-This is called the fundamental theorem of linear algebra and is also known as the rank-nullity theorem (Theorem~\ref{theorem:fundamental-linear-algebra}, p.~\pageref{theorem:fundamental-linear-algebra}).
-From the SVD, we can find an orthonormal basis for each subspace.
+\item The left null space $\nspace(\bA^\top)$ is the orthogonal complement of the column space $\cspace(\bA)$ in $\real^m$: $\dim(\nspace(\bA^\top))+\dim(\cspace(\bA))=m$. \end{itemize} This result is known as the fundamental theorem of linear algebra, also referred to as the rank-nullity theorem (Theorem~\ref{theorem:fundamental-linear-algebra}).
+Using the SVD, we can identify an orthonormal basis for each of these subspaces.